The Simple and Secure Way to Collect Rent

 Can I collect rent using Zelle?

-Zelle is a bank to bank payment service used to directly transfer funds between bank accounts.
+Zelle is a bank-to-bank payment service used to directly transfer funds between bank accounts.
 It can be used to collect rent, usually at no cost.
 However, many banks do not yet offer Zelle as a feature and often set daily limits on transfers that are less than the typical rent amount.
-Read more about PayRent v.
-Zelle.
+Read more about PayRent vs. Zelle.